Anabolism: Energy source

 Anabolism is powered by catabolism, where large molecules are broken down into smaller parts and then used up in cellular respiration.
 Many anabolic processes are powered by the cleavage of adenosine triphosphate (ATP).
 Anabolism usually involves reduction and decreases entropy, making it unfavorable without energy input.
 The starting materials, called the precursor molecules, are joined using the chemical energy made available from hydrolyzing ATP, reducing the cofactors NAD+, NADP+, and FAD, or performing other favorable side reactions.
 Occasionally it can also be driven by entropy without energy input, in cases like the formation of the phospholipid bilayer of a cell, where hydrophobic interactions aggregate the molecules.

 Cofactors

 The reducing agents NADH, NADPH, and FADH2, as well as metal ions, act as cofactors at various steps in anabolic pathways.
 NADH, NADPH, and FADH2 act as electron carriers, while charged metal ions within enzymes stabilize charged functional groups on substrates.

 Substrates

 Substrates for anabolism are mostly intermediates taken from catabolic pathways during periods of high energy charge in the cell.

 Functions

 Anabolic processes build organs and tissues.
 These processes produce growth and differentiation of cells and increase in body size, a process that involves synthesis of complex molecules.
 Examples of anabolic processes include the growth and mineralization of bone and increases in muscle mass.

 Anabolic hormones

 Endocrinologists have traditionally classified hormones as anabolic or catabolic, depending on which part of metabolism they stimulate.
-The classic anabolic hormones are the anabolic steroids, which stimulate protein synthesis and muscle growth, and insulin.
+The classic anabolic hormones are the anabolic steroids, which stimulate protein synthesis and muscle growth, and especially insulin, which is the main anabolic hormone of the body, regulating the metabolism of protein, carbohydrates, and fats.